 We have a secure video conferencing system which employs the highest degree of security and privacy features available.

 As a precautionary measure due to COVID-19, some treatments may be moved to a virtual format.
 Please inform us if you feel unwell and want to move your in-person treatment to a virtual format.

-If coming into the office is a major barrier due to commute, location, or other reasons, virtual therapy will be available.
+If coming into the office is a major barrier due to commute, location, or other reasons, virtual therapy is available.

 While psychologists and psychiatrists can both provide psychotherapy, their professions involve different training and licensing requirements.
-Psychologists must complete a masters or doctoral degree, both of which involve working at one or more practicum placements under the supervision of a registered psychologist.
+Psychologists must complete a master’s or doctoral degree, both of which involve doing one or more practicum placements under the supervision of a registered psychologist.

 Of all mental health professionals, doctoral-level psychologists undergo the most extensive training in the diagnosis and treatment of mental health, as their training programs typically involve several supervised practicum placements and an intensive clinical internship year.
 Some psychologists go on to complete post-doctoral training following the completion of their doctoral degree.

 A psychiatrist is a medical doctor who completed medical school followed by a residency in psychiatry.
 During their residency, a psychiatrist undergoes training in medication management, diagnosis, and psychotherapy.